DiegoVictor/code-runner/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-green?style=flat-square)](https://raw.githubusercontent.com/DiegoVictor/code-runner/refs/heads/main/LICENSE)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 How would you run user's code in a safe way?
-This application is my answer, code runner runs user's code in a containerized Lambda, preventing access to credentials or any other type of sensitive information.
-It simulates a challenge platform (HackerRank, Codewars, etc) where users write their solutions and have a service validating it against various test cases.
+This application is my answer, Code Runner runs user's code in a containerized Lambda, preventing access to credentials or any other type of sensitive information.
+It simulates a challenge platform (HackerRank, Codewars, etc) where users write their solutions and have a service running, comparing the output and validating the results.

 ![Infrastructure Diagram](https://raw.githubusercontent.com/DiegoVictor/code-runner/main/code-runner.drawio.png)